hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 PoA consensus protocols have faster block times and a much greater transaction throughput than the Ethash proof of work consensus protocol used on the Ethereum Mainnet.

-In QBFT, IBFT 2.0, or Clique, a group of nodes in the network act as validators (IBFT 2.0 and QBFT) or signers (Clique).
+In QBFT, IBFT 2.0, or Clique, a group of nodes in the network act as validators (QBFT and IBFT 2.0) or signers (Clique).
 The existing nodes in the signer/validator pool vote to add nodes to or remove nodes from the pool.

 !!! note